jbx-protocol/juice-docs-v1/protocol/contracts/jbfundingcyclestore/write/tapfrom.md

     // Store the new amount.
     _tappedAmountOf[_fundingCycleId] = _newTappedAmount;
     ```
-6. Emit a `Tap` event with the all relevant parameters.
+6. Emit a `Tap` event with the relevant parameters.

     ```solidity
     emit Tap(_fundingCycleId, _projectId, _amount, _newTappedAmount, msg.sender);